-It’s been more than 10 years since Bitcoin was created.
-Since then a lot has happened to the blockchain technology and cryptocurrency ecosystem.
+It’s been more than a decade since Bitcoin was created.
+Since then a lot has happened to the blockchain technology and cryptocurrency ecosystem as a whole.
 Incredible developments and more exciting innovations are emerging in this space.
-But has it achieved mainstream adoption?
-Not yet, slowly but surely.
 Every year a lots of new people are getting into this space and are looking to get started with Bitcoin.
 But the thing is many users are finding it difficult to understand what it is or how it works.

 Actually getting started with Bitcoin is not that complicated at all.
 You don’t need to understand the tech behind Bitcoin in order to use it.
 All you need to do is download a Bitcoin wallet and generate a Bitcoin address.
 Then you can buy Bitcoin, receive, send, store and use BTC seamlessly.
 Ultimately to get started with Bitcoin you first need a Bitcoin address.
 Here in this beginners guide we’ll explain what a Bitcoin address is and how to get a public Bitcoin address to receive, send and store Bitcoin (BTC) securely.

 But before we get into that here are few things you must know about Bitcoin to use it securely and to avoid some of the common pitfalls.

 Bitcoin is a digital cryptocurrency and a global money system that is accessible to everyone.
 It allows anyone to easily send or receive money without any trusted central authority.
 You can transfer any amount of value to anyone, anytime and anywhere in the world.